 Exstrophy of the bladder is when a

-baby’s bladder has grown inside out and is sticking through the wall of the belly
+baby’s bladder has grown inside out.
+It sticks through the wall of the belly (abdomen).

-(abdomen).
 The bladder can be seen in the front of the child’s lower belly.
-It is a rare
+It's a rare condition.

-condition.
-It includes problems with how the urinary tract, muscles, bones, and the
+It includes problems with how the urinary tract, muscles, bones, and the digestive

 Epispadias is a problem often seen

 with exstrophy of the bladder.
-It is when the opening of the tube that carries urine out
+It's when the opening of the tube that carries urine

 the penis.
-In a girl, the opening may also be longer, and higher in the urethra.
-It may
+In a girl, the opening may also be longer and higher in the urethra.
+It

 open right next to the bladder.